 The program also provides a comprehensive service to address the special needs of child victims or witnesses as they prepare to testify in court.

-If you wish to apply for a peace bond through the Provincial Court in Halifax and Dartmouth you can get support from Halifax Regional Police (HRP) Victim Services.
-Victim Services volunteers will provide potential and current applicants with information on the application process, assistance to complete the application forms and ongoing emotional support.
+If you wish to apply for a peace bond through the Provincial Court in Halifax and Dartmouth, you can get support from Halifax Regional Police (HRP) Victim Services.
+Victim Services volunteers may provide applicants with information on the application process, assistance with the application forms and ongoing emotional support.
 Contact HRP Victim Services at 902-490-5300 for more information about their Peace Bond Navigator program.